-As Hospitals Lose Revenue, Thousands Of Health Care Workers Face Furloughs, Layoffs
+As Hospitals Lose Revenue, More Than A Million Health Care Workers Lose Jobs

 "I was thinking maybe I would have to worry about when I was going to get a day off," Donathan says.
 "I was thinking totally the opposite, never ever suspecting that I would be sitting at home not getting any hours at work."

 Donathan says she normally makes around $1,100 every two weeks; she says her last paycheck was $46 in take-home pay.
-Asked for comment, a spokesperson for the University Of Cincinnati Medical Center said in an email that the health system "like many others, has experienced financial challenges as a result of the pandemic and has taken steps to align staffing with current needs as we seek to avoid layoffs."
+Asked for comment, a spokesperson for the University of Cincinnati Medical Center said in an email that the health system, "like many others, has experienced financial challenges as a result of the pandemic and has taken steps to align staffing with current needs as we seek to avoid layoffs."

-The University Of Cincinnati Medical Center is among many: The American Hospital Association recently predicted that U.S. hospitals and health systems would end up taking a $200 billion hit over a four-month period through June.
+The University of Cincinnati Medical Center is among many: The American Hospital Association recently predicted that U.S. hospitals and health systems would end up taking a $200 billion hit over a four-month period through June.
 Most of that money — $160 billion — is from lost revenue from more lucrative elective procedures.

 "The only people who are coming into the hospitals are COVID-19 patients and emergencies," says American Hospital Association Executive Vice President Tom Nickels.
 "All of the so-called elective surgery, hips and knees and cardiac, etcetera, are no longer being done in most institutions around the country."